3 Days in Tokyo:

 teamLab Planets

-Make your way through a dazzling collection of multi-sensory art displays at teamLab Planets, dreamt up by a collective of artists founded in Tokyo back in 2001.
-There are two enchanting gardens and a series of water artworks, and music synchronizes with the digital displays.
-Viewers encouraged to engage with the work, go barefoot, and become one with this new universe.
+Make your way through a dazzling collection of multi-sensory art displays at teamLab Planets, dreamt up by a collective of artists founded in Tokyo in 2001.
+There are two enchanting gardens and a series of water artworks, all synchronized with atmospheric music.
+Visitors are encouraged to engage with the work, go barefoot, and fully immersive themselves in the surreal surroundings.

 Izakaya-Hopping in Shinjuku

 Brush off any jetlag; you don’t want to sleep on the izakaya experience.
 These informal bars serving small plates and skewers are a quintessential part of Tokyo dining.
 Sample seven offerings in the bustling Shinjuku area with Ninja Food Tours.
-Along the way, your guide will divulge neighborhood secrets and stop at Tokyo’s neon town, Kabukicho.
+Along the way, your guide will divulge neighborhood secrets and stop at Tokyo’s neon-lit entertainment district, Kabukicho.

 Book your tickets at ninjafoodtours.com.